Flags of the Australian Defence Force: Personal flags

-The special personages deserving of compliments and automatically entitled to a personal flag include the monarch, other members of the royal family, the governor-general, state governors, territory administrators, ranking service officers and the minister for defence.
+The special personages deserving of compliments and automatically entitled to a personal flag include the monarch, the governor-general, state governors, territory administrators, ranking service officers and the minister for defence.
 The minister and assistant minister for defence are represented by the Australian Defence Force Ensign and use a vertical triband as a carflag featuring panels of dark blue with a modern-style gold anchor, red with crossed swords, and light blue with the wedge-tailed eagle from the RAAF badge.

 During the reign of Elizabeth II, Her Majesty's Personal Flag for Australia was approved on 20 September 1962.
 It replaced the Royal Standard of the United Kingdom for use in Australia during royal tours and on rare occasions overseas, such as the 2003 dedication of the Australian War Memorial in Hyde Park, London.